Senyak/battleship_ruby/README.md

 # Battleship
 Welcome to our new gem!
-If you want to improve our gem, in this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/battleship`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 This gem implements the battleship gameplay by entering commands through the console